Oppodelldog/roamer/README.md

 # roamer

-Demo Project how to automate windows keyboard/mouse interactions through a web frontend.
+Demo Project how to automate Windows keyboard/mouse interactions through a web frontend.

 **Attention**
 * Read and understand the source code before using this tool